-INTERDEPENDENCE AND COMMUNICATION
+INTERDEPENCENCE AND COMMUNICATION

 The Institute recognizes that the variety and complexity of the tasks performed by it are best accomplished by continuing communication and consultation with a full opportunity for exploration of all points of view among members of the Pratt Community, to the extent appropriate and practicable.
+In order to achieve this, each department in each School and the Library shall hold regular meetings in each semester.